ontolex/morph/index.md

 ## Generates

-Both inflection and word formation rules generate forms: inflection rules generate word forms of a lexical entries other than the canonical and/or base forms, while word formation rules generate the canonical form (or possibly also other forms) of a lexical entry from the base form of another, morphologically related lexical entry.
+Both inflection and word formation rules can be used to generate forms: inflection rules generate word forms of a lexical entries other than the canonical and/or base forms, while word formation rules generate the canonical form (or possibly also other forms) of a lexical entry from the base form of another, morphologically related lexical entry.
 The form generated by a rule can be specified using the property `morph:generates`.

 <div class="entity">